The 42nd Nicol-Brown Amateur Invitational

 - TBA

-Prizes: The 2023 Nicol-Brown Champion’s Chanter — a McCallum “CeòL” blackwood pipe chanter with a custom-designed sole — donated by McCallum Bagpipes (Kilmarnock, Scotland); plus travel expenses up to $1000, donated by the NHSCOT Fund (Concord, New Hampshire), to be used to compete in a major solo contest in 2024 to be approved by the Nicol-Brown committee; plus the Lee & Sons pipe bag of the winner’s choice, donated by Lee & Sons Bagpipes Ltd. (British Columbia). - TBA
+Prizes: The 2025 Nicol-Brown Champion’s Chanter — a McCallum McC2 blackwood pipe chanter with a custom-designed sole — donated by McCallum Bagpipes (Kilmarnock, Scotland); plus travel expenses up to $1000, donated by the NHSCOT Fund (Concord, New Hampshire), to be used to compete in a major solo contest in 2026 to be approved by the Nicol-Brown committee. - TBA

-Prize: $150 piping scholarship sponsored by Doreen Forney in memory of Pipe Major Angus Macdonald, 1st Battalion Scots Guards. - TBA
+Prize: $500 piping scholarship donated by Doreen Forney (Vermont) in memory of Pipe Major Angus Macdonald. - TBA

 - TBA (9 points)